For more information on our events policy, see https://isaca-gwdc.org/event-policies/

 February 3 @ 3:00 pm - 5:00 pm EST

-ISACA GWDC is proud to host our Diversity and Inclusion in Technology 2022 panel on February 3rd.
-Attendees of ISACA GWDC's Diversity and Inclusion in Technology 2022 panel will understand how diversity and inclusion contributes to organization culture, effective IT governance and addressing operational risks surrounding IT organizations.
+ISACA GWDC is proud to host our Diversity, Equity, and Inclusion (DEI) in Technology 2022 panel on February 3rd.
+Attendees of ISACA GWDC's DEI in Technology 2022 panel will learn how DEI initiatives contribute to organizational culture, help with effective governance, and why it STILL matters.

 Who Should Attend?